jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 Shortcuts for working with virtual cards.
-Almost all of these shortcuts work on piles of cards, rather than invidiual cards.
+Almost all of these shortcuts work on piles of cards, rather than individual cards.

 __